 A plastic clip on your finger to check your heartbeat and oxygen levels.

-You will get medicine put you to sleep during the procedure.
+You will get medicine to put you to sleep.

 A temporary pacemaker wire is placed to help your heart beat correctly during the procedure.